Bert Vogler: Wisden Cricketer of the Year

-In 1907, Vogler went to England with one of the best bowling sides to tour that country, and did well in a summer of soft wickets which took all the spin he could get on the ball.
+In 1907, Vogler went to England with one of the best bowling teams to tour that country, and did well in a summer of soft wickets which took all the spin he could get on the ball.
 Although he did not do as well as Schwarz or Gordon White in average, Tip Foster, a premier Worcestershire batsman playing semi-regularly for the only time after 1901, thought that Vogler was the most difficult bowler in the world.
 Vogler was named as a Wisden Cricketer of the Year in 1908, and when these statistics were posthumously compiled became the earliest South African to be named a Wisden Leading Cricketer in the World.

 Although Vogler did not play any cricket after this until the 1908/1909 South African season, on the matting pitches the following season he reached his highest point against England with thirty-six wickets in the five Tests for 21.75 each, and fifty-eight for 19.12 in all matches against the tourists.
 Vogler also hit to that point the fastest fifty in the history of Test cricket, hitting George Thompson for 22 in a single over.